elijahcruz12/flat-ui-color/README.md

 ### SCSS

-#### Import into webpack or other build systemm
+#### Import into webpack or other build systems

-You can import it into your project by using the following line:
+You can import it into your webpack, laravel mix, etc. project by using the following line:
 `@import "~@ecwebservices/flat-ui-color-sass/scss/flat-ui-colors"`

 This will add the scss file to your project.
 You can also move it from these files into your scss folder as well.